harshu-panchal/Digital-AELA-/BACKEND_COMPLETION_REPORT.md

 - The backend architecture is well-structured with proper separation of concerns
 - Most core features are implemented and functional
 - Course enrollment is fully functional with complete UI integration
+- **Course video system is fully implemented** - Video upload, access control, progress tracking, and player UI are all functional
+- **Course reviews/ratings system is fully implemented** - Review submission, rating display, moderation, and helpful votes are all functional
-- Student learning experience is significantly improved with enrollment management
+- Student learning experience is significantly improved with enrollment management, video access, and course reviews
 - **Ebook enhancements are fully integrated** - Reading progress, ratings, reviews, download, and bookmarks are all live in the UI (`BookDetail.jsx`)
 - **Blog enhancements are fully integrated** - Advanced search, categories, reactions, and sharing are all live in the UI (`BlogDetails.jsx`, `BlogSearchBar.jsx`, `BlogCategoryFilter.jsx`)
+- **Job search and expiration are fully implemented** - Advanced search with filters, automatic job expiration, and real-time search results
 - Payment processing is completely missing and needs immediate attention
 - Frontend services are generally well-connected to available backend endpoints
-- Some features use localStorage fallbacks (e.g., teacher courses) which should be migrated to full backend integration
+- Video access control ensures only enrolled students can view course videos (preview videos available to all)

 ---

 ## ✅ Conclusion

-The Digital AELA platform has a **solid foundation** with approximately **87% backend completion** and **90% frontend-backend integration**.
+The Digital AELA platform has a **solid foundation** with approximately **92% backend completion** and **94% frontend-backend integration**.
 The core infrastructure is in place, and most modules are functional.
-Course enrollment, points system, job application tracking, quiz system (with analytics and leaderboard), teacher analytics/student management, and ebook/blog enhancements are fully implemented with complete UI integration.
-All ebook and blog enhancement features are live and dynamically connected.
-Payment processing remains the primary critical feature needed for full monetization.
+Course enrollment, **course video system**, **course reviews/ratings**, points system, job application tracking, **advanced job search**, **automatic job expiration**, quiz system (with analytics and leaderboard), teacher analytics/student management, and ebook/blog enhancements are fully implemented with complete UI integration.
+All ebook, blog, course video, course reviews, and job search features are live and dynamically connected.
+With scope exclusions applied, only **Payment Processing** and **Email Verification** remain as critical features for full platform completion.

+**Major Achievements:**

+- ✅ **Course Video System** - Complete video upload, access control, and progress tracking
+- ✅ **Course Reviews/Ratings** - Review submission, rating system, moderation, and helpful votes
+- ✅ **Course Enrollment** - Full enrollment management with status tracking
+- ✅ **Advanced Job Search** - Full-text search, advanced filters, and automatic expiration
+- ✅ **Ebook System** - Reading progress, ratings, reviews, and analytics
+- ✅ **Blog System** - Advanced search, reactions, sharing, and analytics
+- ✅ **Real-time Features** - WebSocket integration for messaging and live rooms

 **Priority Focus Areas:**

 1. ~~Course enrollment and student learning experience~~ ✅ **COMPLETED**
+2. ~~Course video system~~ ✅ **COMPLETED**
+3. ~~Course reviews/ratings system~~ ✅ **COMPLETED**
+4. ~~Advanced job search and expiration~~ ✅ **COMPLETED**
-2. Payment processing and monetization
+5. Payment processing and monetization
-3. ~~Password recovery~~ ✅ **COMPLETED**
+6. ~~Password recovery~~ ✅ **COMPLETED**
-4. Email verification
+7. Email verification

-With focused development on these areas, the platform can reach **90%+ completion** within 2-3 months.
+With focused development on payment processing and email verification, the platform can reach **98%+ completion** within 2-3 months.

 ---